apache/openwhisk/docs/actions.md

  * @return a JSON object containing the message in a field called "msg".
  */
 function main(params) {
-  // log the paramaters to stdout console.log('params:', params);
+  // log the parameters to stdout console.log('params:', params);

   // if a value for name is provided, use it else use a default